What is Bitdefender Total Security?

 could be infected with something (you accidentally opened a file or visited a website

-that was fraudulent), run a Vulnerability Scan to learn what additional actions may be
+that was fraudulent), run a System Scan to learn what additional actions may be

 necessary to protect your computer.